rcln/bni/README.md

-New branch with polymer, Material Design, D3.js
+New branch with Angular 2, Material Design, D3.js